MicrosoftDocs/fabric-docs/docs/real-time-intelligence/manage-monitor-eventhouse.md

 [!INCLUDE [feature-preview-note](../includes/feature-preview-note.md)]

-In this article, you learn about how to manage and gain insights about an event house in Real-Time Analytics.
+In this article, you learn about how to manage and gain insights about an event house in Real-Time Intelligence.

 ## Prerequisites